 If squirting water is not successful, then you can employ the second method, a cat rattle.
 Cats hate loud and annoying noises and you can use this as a trick to keep your cat off the countertops.

 Keep these noise-making tin rattles on the countertop edges.
 Whenever your cat climbs onto the counters, the tins will fall, making a loud noise.
 If this happens once or twice, your cat will avoid climbing onto the countertops to avoid the loud, irritating noise.

 The third method you can employ is sticky paws.
 Cats love to keep themselves clean and avoid anything sticky.
 You can use double-sided tape and cover the countertops with it.
 After a week or two, your cat will avoid climbing onto them.

-If unfortunately, none of the above work in keeping your cat off the counters, then you can try some commercial products like spray repellents, or a 'scat mat', that gives a mild static shock on touch.
+If unfortunately, none of the above work in keeping your cat off the counters, then you can try some commercial products like spray repellents, or a 'scat mat'.
 You should begin teaching the rules of the house to your kitten as it learns easily while it is in a growing stage.
-Adult cats are a bit difficult to train as they become strong-willed and stubborn.
 Once the cat learns a rule, it will follow it forever.